‘I pray for the safety of everybody here’

 “I have friends in Gridley.
 They have animals, and they have one hour to get out,” said Merlo, who has lived in Durham since 1967.

-Aerial photographs and helicopter footage depicted an eerie scene Sunday as a long line of headlights could be seen creeping its way out of Oroville, Marysville and other Northern California communities on what would otherwise be a slow Sunday evening.
+Aerial photographs and helicopter footage depicted an eerie scene Sunday as a long line of headlights could be seen creeping its way out of Oroville, Marysville and other Northern California communities on what would otherwise be a slow weekend.
+A woman answering the phone at Oroville Hospital said that patients and staff were “sheltering in place.”
+Calls to a half-dozen nursing homes went unanswered.

 “We had a feeling something like this was going to happen,” Merlo said.
 “The state wasn’t being forthcoming with anybody.
 I don’t know why Sacramento didn’t start advising people earlier they might want to think about getting ready.
 It’s a pretty serious deal.”

 Michelle Grandinetti and her family quickly left their home off Oroville-Quincy Highway and tried to get on Highway 70 to head for a family member’s home in Elk Grove.
-Grandinetti described a slow-going, frantic scene.
+Grandinetti said the scene was slow-going, but frantic.

 Michael Terry, 18, of Gridley was with friends when they all received emergency notifications on their cellphones.